 It is difficult to establish whether they are frescoed directly by the hand of the Master or by the workers of his workshop, unfortunately the Giotto images in Santa Chiara remain a faded memory due to those who, during the seventeenth century, guilty hid them under layers of stucco, stealing an admirable page from history of medieval art.
 The complex also features a Neapolitan crib from the 1700s, the Opera Museum, an archaeological area, a congress area and a convivial area.
 The archaeological area is characterized by the presence of a spa complex on which the western areas of the convent and small service rooms are superimposed.
 Inside the monastery there is one of the cribs made in Naples Italy during the reign of Ferdinand IV of Bourbon.
 The king was a great enthusiast and collector of nativity scenes and assigned the creation of shepherds to the most important sculptors of the time.
 If you are planning your holiday to visit Naples Italy, visit the Complex of Santa Chiara is one of the things to do.

-Distance 500 meters form Dante Metro Station
+- Distance 500 meters from Dante Metro Station